Noorulain54/CodeAlpha_AGE_CALCULATOR/README.md

 * **Blank result**: Ensure all three fields are filled with numbers.
 * **Wrong age**: Verify system date/time and input order (DD/MM/YYYY).

----

-## 📄 License

-MIT — free to use, modify, and share.

----

-## 🙌 Credits

-Made by *Your Name*.
-Inspired by beginner-friendly JS date utilities.